Best Baby Formulas of 2023

 “Formulas marketed for supplementation purposes are essentially no different than other infant formulas,” she says.
 “This is because the nutrient requirements for all formulas are the same, so supplemental formula doesn’t have special ratios or different nutrients.
 Because of this and because “supplemental” formulas are typically less accessible, I’d recommend you choose the formula you use based on other qualifications.”

-What do I do if I can’t find my baby’s formula?
+What should I do if I can’t find my baby’s formula?

 In general, try to stick with a formula that is similar to the one that you’ve been using, advises Rebekah Wheeler, Certified Nurse-Midwife and Lead Family Guide at Cleo, an online health and wellness service.
 If you can’t find your favorite formula, it’s safe to switch formulas unless your child requires a special type of formula (in that case, check with your pediatrician first).